tlevine/dada.pink/data-mining/index.md

 > (video or picture)

-Activists will not stop us if we are vigilent.
+Activists will not stop us if we are vigilant.
 As activism becomes more developed, we need to recognize that it is happening.

 > Budget for sabotage